Unity-Technologies/com.unity.material-switch/Documentation~/material-switch-clip.md

    To override the material property of each material separately.

-Currently, we can override the following material properties
+Currently, we can override the following material properties:
 1. Texture
 2. Color
 3. Float